nhsconnect/FHIR-NRLS-API/pages/explore/development_general_api_guidance.md

 ### Parameters - INVALID_PARAMETER ###
 This error will be raised in relation to request parameters that the client may have specified.
 As such this error can be raised in a variety of circumstances:

-#### Patient parameter ####
+#### Subject parameter ####
-When using this kind of parameter the client is referring to a Patient FHIR resource by reference.
+When using the MANDATORY `subject` parameter the client is referring to a Patient FHIR resource by reference.
 Two pieces of information are needed:
 - the URL of the FHIR server that hosts the Patient resource.
 If the URL of the server is not `https://demographics.spineservices.nhs.uk/STU3/Patient/` then this error will be thrown.

 - an identifier for the Patient resource being referenced.
 The identifier must be known to the server.
 In addition where NHS Digital own the business identifier scheme for a given type of FHIR resource then the logical and business identifiers will be the same.
 In this case the NHS number of a Patient resource is both a logical and business identifier meaning that it can be specified without the need to supply the identifier scheme.
 If the NHS number is missing from the patient parameter then this error will be thrown.

 #### Custodian parameter ####
-This parameter refers to an Organisation by a business identifier, specifically its ODS code.
+When using the OPTIONAL `custodian` parameter the client is referring to an Organisation by a business identifier, specifically its ODS code.
 Two pieces of information are needed:
  - The business identifier scheme.
 In this case it must be `https://fhir.nhs.uk/Id/ods-organization-code`
  - The business identifier.
 The identifier must meet the following requirements:
    - It must be a valid ODS code.
    - The ODS code must be an organisation that is known to the NRLS.
    - The ODS code must be in the Provider role.

-#### _format request parameter ####
+#### `_format` request parameter ####
 This parameter must specify one of the [mime types](development_general_api_guidance.html#restful-api) recognised by the NRLS.

+#### Invalid Reference URL in Pointer Create Request ####
+This error is raised during a provider create interaction.
+There are two exception scenarios:
+- The DocumentReference in the request body specifies an incorrect URL of the FHIR server that hosts the Patient resource.
+- The DocumentReference in the request body specifies an incorrect URL of the author and custodian Organization resource.

 <!--
 #### Consumer search should return 422 with error code of INVALID_PARAMETER under the following circumstances: ####